impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 /usr/local/bin/bats
 ```

-Note that I used Homebrew to install `bats` on my machine.
-If you used another technique, your filepath may look different from mine.
+If you followed the "Installing Bats from source" instructions on the Github repo page, your filepath may look different from mine.

+### Experiment: running the BATS tests

 Once that's done, we can navigate to the home directory of our cloned RBENV codebase, and run the following: